RunquanYe/Java/README.md

     - ###### Random Icons displaying on "Game Instruction", "About Programmer", and "About Project"
     - ###### Check the network connection and receive the newest programmer introduction online JSON in a thread

-+ ### Note: For Mac user, you may need to set the java version to 1.8 in terminal for the bgm work.
++ ### Note: For Mac user, you may need to set the java version to 1.8 in terminal in order for the bgm to work.
     - ###### ``` export JAVA_HOME=`/usr/libexec/java_home -v 1.8` ```
 ---